sipsorcery-org/sipsorcery/README.md

  - The main `SIPSorcery` library does not provide access to audio and video devices or native codecs.
 Providing cross platform access to to these features on top of .NET is a large undertaking.
 A number of separate demonstration libraries show some different approaches to accessing audio/video devices and wrapping codecs with .NET.
    - [SIPSorceryMedia.Windows](https://github.com/sipsorcery-org/SIPSorceryMedia.Windows): An example of a Windows specific library that provides audio capture and playback.
-   - [SIPSorceryMedia.Encoders](https://github.com/sipsorcery-org/SIPSorceryMedia.Encoders): An example of a Windows specific wrapper for the [VP8](https://www.webmproject.org/) video codec.
    - [SIPSorceryMedia.FFmpeg](SIPSorceryMedia.FFmpeg/): An example of a cross platform library that features audio and video codecs using PInvoke and [FFmpeg](https://ffmpeg.org/).
-   - [SIPSorceryMedia.SDL2](https://github.com/sipsorcery-org/SIPSorceryMedia.SDL2): An example of integrating the cross-platform [SDL2](https://www.libsdl.org/index.php) Simple Direct Media Layer library.

  - This library provides only a small number of audio and video codecs (G711, G722 and G729).
 OPUS is available via [Concentus](https://github.com/lostromb/concentus).
-Additional codecs, particularly video ones, require C or C++ libraries.
-An effort is underway to port the [VP8](https://www.webmproject.org/) video codec to C# see the [VP8.Net directory](VP8.Net/).
+A per-release of a C# port of the VP8 video codec is available at [SIPSorcery.VP8 directory](SIPSorcery.VP8/) Additional codecs, particularly video ones, require C or C++ libraries.

 ## Installation